PortfolioEffect/jniusx/docs/source/android.rst

 This example will show how to start a new Intent.
 Be careful: some Intents require you to setup parts in the `AndroidManifest.xml` and have some actions performed within your Activity.
-This is out of the scope of Jniusx but we'll show you what the best approach is for playing with it.
+This is out of the scope of Pyjnius but we'll show you what the best approach is for playing with it.

 Using the Python-for-android project, you can access the default `PythonActivity`.
 Let's look at an example that demonstrates the `Intent.ACTION_VIEW`::

-    from jniusx import cast
+    from jnius import cast
-    from jniusx import autoclass
+    from jnius import autoclass

     # import the needed Java class
     PythonActivity = autoclass('org.renpy.android.PythonActivity')